qiqi545/HQ/tophat/README.md

 ### Introduction
 Tophat gives you a unit of work to perform data operations against, independent of your database.
-Any database that provides support for `IDbConnection` works in tophat.
+Any database that provides support for `DbConnection` works in tophat.
 Most ORMs today provide some kind of session scoping (NHibernate uses Session, Linq-To-SQL uses DataContext, etc.) but for many use cases, ORMs are unnecessary.
-New micro-ORM layers like Dapper and PetaPoco simply extend the `IDbConnection` interface.
+New micro-ORM layers like Dapper and PetaPoco simply extend the `DbConnection` interface.
 Tophat provides scoping the same way.

 ### Features